 Boil some water and fill your pot about half way with boiling water.
 Place on the stove top on medium heat, allowing it to simmer for 30 minutes.

 6. Place glass jar into boiling water

-|Place glass jar into boiling water and top up until covered.|
+|Place glass jar into boiling water and top up until covered.

-Put your rose petal- and oil-filled glass jar into the boiling water.
+After 30 minutes, put your rose petal- and oil-filled glass jar into the boiling water.

 💡Tip: For best results, keep your glass jar standing up, and don’t place it on its side like I did, which resulted in some of the oil seeping out into the water.